G'Kar: Liberation of Narn

 Assuming G'Kar would agree, Mollari turned to leave.
-G'Kar replied by saying that Mollari didn't ask the price, and that he would only agree to it if Mollari would use his influence to free Narn.
+G'Kar replied by saying that Mollari did not ask the price, and that he would only agree to it if Mollari would use his influence to free Narn.
 Mollari pointed out that G'Kar was in no position to make demands.
 G'Kar's response was, “Neither are you.”
 Soon after this conversation Cartagia held one last torture session with G'Kar that Londo and Vir witnessed.
 He ordered a soldier to whip him with an energy whip that would kill any Narn with forty strokes and stated that the whipping would not stop until he heard the scream he so much wanted.
 G'Kar held until the last whip stroke, and only screamed as it was necessary to save his people.
 Soon after this Londo convinced Cartagia to travel to the Narn homeworld to judge G'Kar there.
-But before they left Cartagia ordered a guard to gouge one of G'Kar's eyes out, as he didn't like how he looked at him.
+But before they left Cartagia ordered a guard to gouge one of G'Kar's eyes out, as he did not like how he looked at him.

-(Rather significantly, the number of whiplashes G'Kar received was 39 – the same number that Pilate ordered Jesus to be given.)

-When they arrived at Narn they made preparations for the assassination and it succeeded, albeit with Mollari's aide Vir Cotto somewhat inadvertently killing Cartagia.
+When they arrived at Narn, they made preparations for the assassination and it succeeded, albeit with Mollari's aide Vir Cotto inadvertently killing Cartagia.
 Mollari kept his word and freed both G'Kar and the Narn people.
 The Narn then offered G'Kar the chance to rule the planet, which he flatly refused in favor of a new Kha'Ri that he insisted must be formed, and citing the fact that he did not endure so much pain and personal suffering to remove one tyrant from his planet, only to become one himself.

-Shortly after returning to Babylon 5, he is visited by Garibaldi, who was genuinely apologetic for G'Kar having to endure so much torture, simply for wanting to look for him.
+Shortly after returning to Babylon 5, he is visited by Garibaldi, who was genuinely apologetic for G'Kar having to endure so much torture, simply for looking for him.
 G'Kar explained that Garibaldi was one of the few non-Narn friends he had, and far from being angry, he was actually quite grateful.
-In doing so, G'Kar said he was put in precisely the right place at precisely the right time to free his people, something which would never have happened, had Garibaldi not been kidnapped in the first place.
+In doing so, G'Kar said he was put in precisely the right place at precisely the right time to free his people, something which would never have happened had Garibaldi not been kidnapped in the first place.